Orchha: Places of tourist interest

 On a seasonal island on the bank of the Betwa River, which has been surrounded by a battlement wall, stands a huge palace-fort.
 The fort consists of several connected buildings erected at different times, the most noteworthy of which is the Raja Mahal.

 The Ram Raja Temple is built on a square base and has an almost entirely plain exterior, relieved by projecting windows and a line of delicate domes along the summit.
 The Jahangir Mahal is built on a rectangular base and is relieved by a circular tower at each corner surmounted by a dome, while two lines of graceful balconies supported on brackets mark the central storeys.
 The roof is crowned by eight large fluted domes, with smaller domes between them, connected by an ornamental balustrade.
 The Jahangir Mahal is considered to be a singularly beautiful specimen of Mughal architecture.
-A point worth mentioning here is that the mother of Jahangir, Mariam-uz-Zamani, was a Rajput princess.
+A point worth mentioning here is that the mother of Jahangir, Mariam-uz-Zamani.
 It is with this in mind that the Rajput king of Orchha had built the Jahangir Mahal.
 There is a spectacular light and sound show in the evening hours in the Jahangir Mahal.
 The show displays the history of the city of Orchha and the Jahangir Mahal.
 Chaturbhuj Temple is an old temple from the 9th century, and is noted for having one of the tallest Vimana among Hindu temples standing at 344 feet.

 The Uth Khana (Camel Shelter) where the King's camels were stationed is right next to the fort and is a must-see.
 Tourists can also climb on the roof of the Uth Khana and get a fantastic view of Orchha town.
 The ruins behind the fort complex are an even greater sight.
 It makes a tourist travel back in time and is an integral part of a visit to Orchha.
 It houses the residences of various military officers, ministers (housing, roads), gunpowder factory, etc.

 Numerous cenotaphs or chhatris dot the vicinity of the fort and the Betwa river.
 Elsewhere about the town there is an unusual variety of temples and tombs, including the Chaturbhuj temple, which is built on a vast platform of stone.
 The more unguarded and neglected of these buildings are popular hangouts for tropical bees, wasps, and other such excitable stinging creatures.

 In 2006, Orchha's buildings were being documented by the LIK Team of IIT Roorkee, India.

 A community radio station, Radio Bundelkhand was launched in Orchha on 23 October 2008.
 It is an initiative of the Development Alternatives Group.
 The radio station broadcasts daily programs in the Bundeli dialect and devotes significant amount of its broadcast time to local issues, culture, education and the rich tradition of Bundeli folk music.
 The station is available on 90.4 MHz.